hatari/hatari/tests/tosboot/readme.txt

 installing the drivers requires using interactive Atari programs, so these images cannot be automatically (re-)generated.

-(EmuTOS supports IDE and ACSI directly, without any need for drivers.
+(EmuTOS supports ACSI, IDE and SCSI directly, without any need for drivers.
 Both HDs with DOS (not Atari) partition table, and ones without partition table at all.
 That's why it can be already tested.)

 -